Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- You could use the open Scriptures as the focus for prayer and include some form of brief, informal commitment to continuing the journey to Christ through the Word.
-‘The Summons’ (GA 502) could be a suitable hymn.
+- You could use the open Scriptures as a focus for prayer and include a brief, informal commitment to continuing the journey to Christ through the Word.
+A suitable hymn could be The Summons (GA 502).
 Pray for strength for each other.
 Conclude with an adaptation of the prayer of exorcism in the RCIA at §94J, which speaks of not looking back.